Start using StreamBee Analytics!

-There are different software solutions that offer green screen option such as Restream Studio or Melon.
+There are different software solutions that offer green screen options such as Restream Studio or Melon.
 Both of them are browser-based.
-So whether you are streaming game, educational content, or just chatting, you can remove your background easily.
+So whether you are streaming games, educational content, or just chatting, you can remove your background easily.

 Elgato’s Green Screen Collapsible Chroma Key Panel is priced at $199.99USD and is available on Elgato’s website, Amazon, and many international partners around the world.

 Elgato’s green screen is deemed by owners as one of the highest quality streaming green screens that you can buy!
 That’s impressive and it’s easy to see why these reviewers rate it so highly!
 The green screen is made of 100% Polyester which means that it is incredibly sturdy and pliable.
 These features make it an ideal candidate for the needs of many streamers looking for a quick setup and tear-down that doesn’t sacrifice the quality of the image for that convenience.

 The Elgato design is a study solution for the problems most streamers encounter when attempting to fit a green screen into their streaming setup.
 This ‘pop-up’ mechanism allows the user to easily flip open the casing and lift the handle to the desired height.
 The green screen will do the rest!
 Because of its design, the “pneumatic X-frame” will automatically lock the green screen in place at whatever height it is set to!